 Our wholesale customers consist principally of better department stores, major department stores, mid-tier department stores, national chains, mass merchants, value priced retailers, specialty stores, online retailers and catalog retailers.
-Our customers include, Macy's, DSW, Kohl's, Ross, Nordstrom, Dillard's, Target, Walmart, Payless, Marshall's and TJ Maxx.
+These customers include, Target, Macy's, DSW, Payless, Ross, Walmart, Nordstrom, Dillard's, TJ Maxx and Marshall's.
+For the year ended December 31, 2014, Target, Inc. represented 10.5% of net sales and 12.8% of total accounts receivable.
+The Company did not have any other customers who accounted for more than 10% of total net sales or 10% of total accounts receivable.